petervandenabeele/spelfouten/README.md

 I presume a large part of the accuracy is due to the use of the existing [BERTje](https://github.com/wietsedv/bertje) model.
 We are only training 1 final classification layer here.

+### Zenden

+Testing for "zenden" (zend vs. zendt) without dedicated training examples for zenden resulted in seemingly random results.

+Adding a large number of synthetic and examples from nl.wikipedia got a better accuracy, approx. 90% but still unable to reach "exact" 100% accuracy (even if all cases are 100% clear for a human reader).
+Added some synthetic cases specifically targeted at the failing cases for zenden (mainly imperative usage in bible texts).
+With these synthetic examples, the accuracy for "zenden" got better (but not 100%), but some of the validations for "worden" that where very stable, started to become unstable again ...

+The best accuracy up to now, with "worden" (word vs. wordt) and "zenden" (zend vs. zendt) combined is:

+`# {'mcc': 0.9271050693011065, 'tp': 39, 'tn': 40, 'fp': 1, 'fn': 2, 'eval_loss': 0.18659917498536577}`

+The training was reaching a loss of like 0.001 after 10 or 15 epochs.
+But this was not resulting in a similar drop in the eval_loss.
+The reason for this is not clear.